U.S. flag

 Approximately 60% of individuals with a PTCH1 pathogenic variant have a recognizable appearance with frontal bossing, coarse facial features, and facial milia.

-The risk for medulloblastoma in PTCH1-related NBCCS was lower than 2% [Smith et al 2014].
+The risk for medulloblastoma in individuals with PTCH1-related NBCCS was less than 2% [Smith et al 2014].

 SUFU

-SUFU-related NBCCS is associated with a high risk for medulloblastoma of up to 33% (3/9) and a high meningioma risk post radiation.
+SUFU-related NBCCS is associated with a high risk for medulloblastoma of up to 33% (3/9) and a high meningioma risk following radiation treatment.

 Facial features are likely more subtle in individuals with an SUFU pathogenic variant.

-Overall, clinical features are milder in individuals with SUFU-related NBCCS with less BCCs, and no jaw cysts reported [Evans et al 2017].
+Overall, clinical features are milder in individuals with SUFU-related NBCCS, with fewer BCCs and no jaw keratocysts reported [Evans et al 2017].

 Genotype-Phenotype Correlations

 PTCH1.
-Individuals with PTCH1 missense variants were diagnosed later (p=0.03) and were less likely to develop ten or more BCCs and jaw cysts than those with other PTCH1 pathogenic variants (p=0.03).
+Individuals with PTCH1 missense pathogenic variants were diagnosed later (P=0.03) and were less likely to develop ten or more BCCs and jaw keratocysts (P=0.03) than those with other PTCH1 pathogenic variants.

 Penetrance

-Although NBCCS shows intra- and interfamilial variation in expression, experience clinically and from molecular testing is compatible with complete penetrance [Author, personal observation].
-A previous report of reduced penetrance in a family with medulloblastoma based on PTCH1 linkage analysis was refuted when the family was shown to have an SUFU pathogenic variant.
-[Smith et al 2014].
-The penetrance of SUFU pathogenic variants is more difficult to determine, but is likely to be reduced.
+Although NBCCS shows intra- and interfamilial variation in expression, experience clinically and from molecular testing is compatible with complete penetrance for PTCH1-related NBCCS, although with more subtle features in those with missense pathogenic variants [Author, personal observation].
+The penetrance of SUFU pathogenic variants appears to be reduced.

 Prevalence